@detoxlife

 I’m not a big fan of New Year’s resolutions, honestly, January might be the month I least want to engage in a cleanse or vigorous workouts.
 I’ve spent too many years of my life obsessing about my body and the phrase guilty pleasures just makes me confused – why should I be feeling guilty about something that has just given me pleasure?
 If you open a magazine or swipe through social media at the beginning of the year, it’s all about how to get rid of those extra kilos the holidays might have put on.
 Or maybe you’ve been in lock-down and haven’t been able to move your body and feel you need to rip off that bandage, run miles while surviving solely on green juice and smoothies.
 Listen up beautiful humans, why not give yourselves some nutrition for the soul instead?

-Eating nutritious food should be the norm, but sadly it’s not.
+Eating nutritious, mostly plant based food should be the norm, but sadly it’s not.
 Two summers ago, when working in New York City at the peak of the wellness trend, I realised that wellness made me feel unwell.
 Healthy living in the media felt elitist and not accessible for everyone, and the food I had studied and created for 18 years felt vain.
 I wanted to find another way to communicate with my followers; so I turned my focus to unwanted food.

 “The moment I stopped listening to that voice in my head that felt guilty of my pleasures and let go of holding on to a specific diet, I found that my body responded by feeling balanced.”